wp-plugins/ewww-image-optimizer/readme.txt

 1. **Faster backups.** Smaller image sizes also means faster backups.
 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Super fast.** The plugin can run on your own server, so you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
 PNG files take the longest, but you can adjust the settings for your situation.
-1. **Better PNG optimization.** You can use pngout and optipng in conjunction.
+1. **Better PNG optimization.** You can use pngout, optipng, and pngquant in conjunction.
 1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder, and cloud optimization is provided for those who cannot run the binaries locally.
-1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, nearly any image in Wordpress can be optimized.
+1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, any image in Wordpress can be optimized.

 If you need a version of this plugin for cloud use only, see [EWWW Image Optimizer Cloud](http://wordpress.org/plugins/ewww-image-optimizer-cloud/).
 It is much more compact as it does not contain any binaries or any mention of the exec() function.

+= Bulk Optimize =

+There are two functions on the Bulk Optimize page.
+One is to optimize all images in the Media Library.
+The Scan and Optimize is for everything else.
+Officially supported galleries (GRAND FlaGallery and NextGEN) have their own Bulk Optimize pages.

+= Skips Previously Optimized Images =

+All optimized images are stored in the database so that the plugin does not attempt to re-optimize them unless they are modified.
+On the Bulk Optimize page you can view a list of already optimized images.
+You may additionally choose to empty the table, remove individual images from the list, or use the Force optimize option to override the default behavior.
+Before running the Bulk Optimize the first time, you must run an import operation that scans your Media Library for any previously optimized images (from before version 1.8.0).
+The re-optimize links on the Media Library page also force the plugin to ignore the previous optimization status of images.

 = WP Image Editor =